-While small, Lake Miramar has a big reputation and is known as a lake that produces some of the biggest largemouth bass in the world.
+While small, Lake Miramar has a big reputation and known to produce some of the biggest largemouth bass in the world!
 In fact, Miramar has produced 5 of the top 25 biggest largemouth bass ever caught.
 The largest bass ever recorded here was 20 pounds and 15 ounces, the 8th heaviest bass ever officially recorded.

 Miramar receives trout plants in the winter from the California Department of Fish and Wildlife, usually about twice monthly when the water is cold enough to support trout.
 Scroll down to see recent and future trout plants at Miramar.

 The water typically clear with visibility of around 20 feet.
 This makes it a great lake for sight fishing giant bass in the spring, and for sight casting to cruising trout in the winter.
 But the clarity can make fishing tough at other times, and its important to fish deep enough and with long enough casts that you’re presenting your bait to fish that cannot see you or your boat.